Vshah-1/ItemInventory/README.md

 As I became more familiar with git, I found the use of the feature branch model to feel quite natural, and I can see how effective it can be when working on a large project.
 I also found the quality of the teaching from the lecturers to be instrumental in ensuring we were adequately prepared for this project, and their support when we needed it.

-What didn't go as planned?
+What didn't go as planned?:

 I was unfamiliar with a few topics, such as Git, which then we were given a refresher on and support which was very helpful.
 I was also unfamiliar with the more technical parts of some topics such as how to best utilise the Jira Board interface, and how to create a proper risk matrix.